 How much does it cost to do a Minneriya National Park Safari?

 For one foreign adult, the park entry fee into Minneriya is 15 USD or its equivalent in Sri Lanka rupees.
-There are additional charges such as vehicle fees, service fees, overnight fees, etc. Check the Department of Wildlife Conservation Website here for a full listing of entrance fee for Minneriya and other national parks.
+There are additional charges such as vehicle fees, service fees, overnight fees, etc. Check the Department of Wildlife Conservation Website for a full listing of entrance fees for Minneriya and other national parks.